SayemTaher/PH-CT-Web-Development/README.md

 --> Git is a distributed version control sysytem.
---> Github is a web based hosting servie and platform that utilizes git version control system
+--> Github is a web based hosting servie and platform that utilizes git version control system --> ls to check if the numbers of directories that can be used --> git init -> to initialize.
+--> git add . -> to add
+-- > git --global user.name "user name"
+-- > git --global user.email (write email without any quoatation) --> check what has changed -> git config -l
+---> Live server on github https://username.github.io/project name